MatheusCoffers/directory_organization_script/README.md

 ## How to use
-- Clone this repository and star venv in your terminal to get the dependencies of the project
+- Clone this repository
+- change the path on "directory_to_organize" variable to your download folder path
 - run the script organization_script.py
 - be happy